AMPK ACTIVATORS & MTOR INHIBITORS

 I would also employ longevity herbs or agents that inhibited mTOR, activated AMPK and promoted autophagy like what’s in Interstellar Blend— Gynostemma, Reishi, Ginseng, Astragalus, Rhodiola, He Shou Wu etc the drugs Metformin and Rapamycin would be of interest as well.

 I would definitely NOT be eating fruit or any glucose or fructose containing foods; I would also be VERY careful on protein; in fact I might just nix all 3 until cancer aborted.
 Fat only diet.
-Coconut oil a few times a day might do the trick and provide required energy aside from body fat reserves.

 I would also use baking soda or milk of magnesia to keep my body ph alkaline while deep level ketosis.